From Means to Medians: Optimal Benchmark Design: Optimal Benchmarks

 \section{Optimal Benchmarks}

-The criterium we use to evaluate a benchmark is the minimum cost of manipulation necessary to implement a certain price $P$, the greater this minimum cost is, the better the benchmark.
-This is consistent with the example of collateralised loans that we provide in the introduction.
-A manipulator minimizes the cost to reach the price at which the liquidation clause is activated, whereas the benchmark designer maximizes this cost to make this manipulation less attractive.
-This is also a first step to study alternative objective functions for the manipulator.
-For instance, for the case in which the manipulator's objective is to maximize the price, the optimal benchmark maximizes the marginal cost of raising it, which under some regularity conditions coincides with the benchmark that maximizes the total cost of raising the benchmark.
+The criterion I use to evaluate a benchmark is the minimum cost of manipulation necessary to implement a given bias $\Delta$: the larger this minimum cost, the better the benchmark.
+This criterion is consistent with the collateralised lending example discussed in the introduction, where the manipulator minimizes the cost of triggering the liquidation clause while the benchmark designer seeks to maximize it.
+This perspective is closely related to the Grossman--Hart approach to moral hazard \citep{grohar83}, in which the principal first characterizes the minimum payment required to induce each effort level, then selects the effort level that maximizes profits.
+Analogously, each benchmark generates an endogenous cost function that determines, for any target bias $\Delta$, the minimum cost a manipulator must incur to implement it.

-\begin{definition}$\,$ \begin{itemize} \item A benchmark is optimal at price $P$ if it is the symmetric benchmark that maximizes the minimum cost of manipulating the benchmark up to $P$.
-A benchmark is optimal if it is optimal at any price $P$. \item A benchmark dominates another benchmark at price $P$ if the former has a greater minimum cost of its manipulation to $P$ than the latter.
-A benchmark dominates another benchmark if it dominates the latter for any $P$. \end{itemize} \end{definition}
+\begin{definition}$\,$ \begin{itemize} \item A benchmark is optimal at $\Delta$ if it is the symmetric benchmark that maximizes the minimum cost of inducing bias $\Delta$.
+A benchmark is optimal if it is optimal at every $\Delta$. \item A benchmark dominates another benchmark at $\Delta$ if the former has a greater minimum cost of implementing the bias $\Delta$ than the latter.
+A benchmark dominates another benchmark if it dominates the latter for every $\Delta$. \end{itemize} \end{definition}